Are New Jersey Records Public?

 - University and college records that reveal admission applications or the identity of anonymous donors

-- Exempted records are protected by law.
-Some exempted records may be partially sealed, and only accessible by the direct owner of the record or any other qualified persons in line with the law.
+New Jersey record custodians may refuse the disclosure of a government record if it contains protected government or private information.
+However, some exempted records may be partially sealed, and only accessible to the direct owner of the record or any other qualified persons in line with the law.

 How Do I Find Public Records in New Jersey?

 Citizens of New Jersey can find public records by following several quick steps.

 Step 1.
 Determine the type of record required.

 First, determine the record of interest and the type of information that is being sought.
 Generally, public records are classified in connection with the type of information they hold.
 Examples of records include:

 - Criminal History Records: They include information available to the public pertaining to a person's arrest, sentence, court verdict, and probation.
 The New Jersey State Police is the custodian of these records.